Dogecoin IRA: How to Hold DOGE in a Self-Directed IRA (2026)

 Bottom Line

 A Dogecoin IRA is possible and legal, but it is one of the most speculative retirement investments available.
 For investors who want DOGE exposure within a tax-advantaged account, a Roth IRA structure is the most logical choice — if DOGE appreciates significantly, the gains are tax-free.
-BlockTrust IRA is the best option for a Dogecoin IRA in 2026, supporting DOGE natively with no annual fee and institutional cold storage via sFOX.
-Keep any DOGE allocation small within a broader diversified portfolio.

-Open a Dogecoin IRA with BlockTrust →
+Open a Dogecoin IRA with BlockTrust →Frequently Asked Questions